Loading Consent Dialog

 This shows a super master freelist.

-A process freelist may also acquire blocks when a freelist merge occurs.
+1. The freelist merge: A process freelist may also acquire blocks when a freelist merge occurs.
 A freelist merge is when the master freelist has been incremented, and Oracle moves five-block increments from the master freelist to the process list.

-The transaction freelist is allocated on an as-needed basis.
+2. The role of the transaction freelist: The transaction freelist is allocated on an as-needed basis.
 These entries are transferred after the task has ended or committed to the process freelist, the most recently freed blocks being added to the head of the freelist chain.

 This depicts a transaction freelist

-The role of the extents table
+The role of the Extents Table

 The extents table manages the extents for the object, and points Oracle to the next extent for the table or index.